 To get a ride, please telephone our Call Center.
 We will ask you some questions to see if you are eligible for our services.

-Our Call Center is open Monday through Friday from 8:00 am to 4:30 pm.
+Beginning January 1, 2015, our Call Center is open Monday through Friday from 8:00 am to 4:00 pm.
 Here are the numbers to call to ask about eligibility or to schedule a ride: You can also contact us by fax.

 Voice: (509) 534-9760 (local)